hashgraph/hedera-transaction-tool/docs/README.md

 List of DB tables

-Tables, columnd, queries and responses
+Tables, columns, queries and responses